SteveKGYang/MentalLLaMA/README.md

 ## MentaLLaMA Model

-We provide 4 model checkpoints evaluated in the MentaLLaMA paper:
+We provide 5 model checkpoints evaluated in the MentaLLaMA paper:

+- [MentaLLaMA-33B-lora](https://huggingface.co/klyang/MentaLLaMA-33B-lora): This model is fine-tuned based on the Vicuna-33B foundation model and the full IMHI instruction tuning data.
+The training data covers 8 mental health analysis tasks.
+The model can follow instructions to make accurate mental health analysis and generate high-quality explanations for the predictions.
+Due to the limitation of computational resources, we train the MentaLLaMA-33B model with the PeFT technique LoRA, which significantly reduced memory usage.

 - [MentaLLaMA-chat-13B](https://huggingface.co/klyang/MentaLLaMA-chat-13B): This model is fine-tuned based on the Meta LLaMA2-chat-13B foundation model and the full IMHI instruction tuning data.
 The training